ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 * If the capacity check fails, the service is not installed and the service state is set to **Capacity Validation Failed** on the console.
 In addition, a console message with more details is displayed and you are notified by email.
 * To install the service, you must increase the capacity in your default cluster by either adding more hosts or by freeing up RAM, CPU, or disk space, and then add the service again in the console.
 After that, you can remove the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.

-## F5 on IBM Cloud order example
+## F5 BIG-IP order example
 {: #f5_considerations-example}

 You order a VMware vCenter Server **Small** instance with 2 ESXI servers with the following configuration: sixteen cores at 2.10 GHz each with 128 GB RAM.
-For F5 on {{site.data.keyword.cloud_notm}}, you select the **Best** license model and a value of 5 Gbps for **Maximum Bandwidth**.
+For F5 BIG-IP, you select the **Best** license model and a value of 5 Gbps for **Maximum Bandwidth**.

 In this case, a single BIG-IP VM requires, on each server:
 * 2.1 GHz * 8 vCPU = 16.8 GHz of CPU, and